Filter by

 • Watch a step-by-step demonstration by our instructor, Wendy, on how to shape and mould nerikiri dough into intricate designs.

-• Learn techniques for texturing, and detailing to bring your plum blossom and aurora to life.
+• Learn techniques for texturing, and detailing to bring your sweets to life.

 3. Final Touches and Presentation